uncertaintyhub/chsimpy/README.md

   --no-diagrams         No diagrams or axes, it only renders the image map of U. (default: False)
 ```

+## Input Parameters as File

+The example file `examples/example-parameters.yaml` demonstrates the use of a YAML configuration for simulation parameters.
+A0 and A1 are lambda functions and cannot be defined here, so you use `chsimpy --A0=... --A1=...` instead.

 ## Notebooks

 Install jupyter on your system.
 Perhaps further packages are required: